mmore500/mmore500.github.io/blog_professional/_posts/2020-05-20-neogeocities.md

 See also this [virtual stamp collection](http://geocities.com/angellovepsp/Stamp_Collection1.html) and this ["Free Mouse ,Hamster & more Blinkies and Gifs collection"](https://web.archive.org/web/20090829164804/http://geocities.com/victoriais2cute//index.htm)

-## Toward Neo-Geocity: Finding Gifs
+## Toward Neogeocities: Finding Gifs

 How can tap into the former glory of GIFs?
 The first step is to find some glorious vintage GIFs.